arineng/arin-openwa/README.md

 ##### `rules`
  Rewrite Rules under Site Settings
- **NOTE** This setting may not be available with your installation as you may have to pull in a fork of Open Web Analytics
+ **NOTE** This setting may not be available with your installation as you may have to pull in a fork of Open Web Analytics.
- **NOTE** If this value is not present update the settings variable to the commented variable
+ **NOTE** If this value is not present update the settings variable to the commented variable.
  This setting controls how to rewrite URLs.
-Rules should be separated by comma Each rule looks like: (/view)(/[^/]+) -> $1
+Rules should be separated by comma.
+ Each rule looks like: (/view)(/[^/]+) -> $1

 ##### `rules_escapes`
  This may be a temporary parameter.
 Currently the variable that determines the characters for the serialized database content doesn't exclude the necessary "\" characters so that your $1 and $2 show up.
+See example.
-See example Currently you just have to count up how many times you use \ and set it
+ Currently you just have to count up how many times you use \ and set it.

 ##### `page`
  Default Page under Site Settings